Hypercorrection: H-adding

-Some British accents, such as Cockney, drop the initial h from words; e.g. have becomes 'ave.
+Some British accents, such as Cockney, drop the initial h from words; e.g., have becomes 'ave.
 A hypercorrection associated with this is H-adding, adding an initial h to a word which would not normally have one.
-An example of this can be found in the speech of the character Parker in the marionette TV series Thunderbirds, e.g. "We'll 'ave the haristocrats 'ere soon" (from the episode "Vault of Death").
+An example of this can be found in the speech of the character Parker in the marionette TV series Thunderbirds, e.g., "We'll 'ave the haristocrats 'ere soon" (from the episode "Vault of Death").
 Parker's speech was based on a real person the creators encountered at a restaurant in Cookham.

+The same, for the same reason, is often heard when a person of Italian origins speaks English: "I'm hangry hat Francesco", "I'd like to heat something".
+This should not be expected to be consistent with the h-dropping common in the Italian accent, so the same person may say "an edge-og" instead of "a hedgehog" or just say it correctly.

 Hyperforeignism

 Hyperforeignism arises from speakers misidentifying the distribution of a pattern found in loanwords and extending it to other environments.
 The result of this process does not reflect the rules of either language.
 For example, habanero is sometimes pronounced as though it were spelled "habañero", in imitation of other Spanish words like jalapeño and piñata.
 Machismo is sometimes pronounced "makizmo", apparently as if it were Italian, rather than the phonetic English pronunciation which resembles the original Spanish word, /mɑːˈtʃiz.mo/.
 Similarly, the z in chorizo is sometimes pronounced as /ts/ (as if it were Italian), whereas the original Spanish pronunciation has /θ/ or /s/.